ScilifelabDataCentre/OrderPortal/README.md

 Order: form and fields
 ----------------------

-The admin designs the set of fields which are to be filled in by the user for an order.
-This involves the following parameters for a field:
+The admin designs the forms and their set of fields which determine what the user must fill in for an order.
+The admin can clone a form in order to make a new variant.
+Old forms can be disabled, and new forms enabled, as needed.

+Adding a field in a new form requires deciding on the followin parameters:

 - Field identifier
 - Field data type